 What is Combined Annotation Dependent Depletion (CADD)?

-CADD is a tool for scoring the deleteriousness of single nucleotide variants as well as insertion/deletions variants in the human genome.
+CADD is a tool for scoring the deleteriousness of single nucleotide variants, multi-nucleotide substitutions as well as insertion/deletions variants in the human genome.

 While many variant annotation and scoring tools are around, most annotations tend to exploit a single information type (e.g. conservation) and/or are restricted in scope (e.g. to missense changes).
 Thus, a broadly applicable metric that objectively weights and integrates diverse information is needed.
 Combined Annotation Dependent Depletion (CADD) is a framework that integrates multiple annotations into one metric by contrasting variants that survived natural selection with simulated mutations.